Kazark/vim-http-client/README.md

 ### Currently supported commands:

-    :Post localhost:8080/api/thing
+    :HttpPost localhost:8080/api/thing

 which `POST`s the contents of the current file to the given URL and then pops up a window with the HTTP response.
 A `Content-Type` header is added based on the filetype.

-    :Put localhost:8080/api/thing
+    :HttpPut localhost:8080/api/thing

-which is like `:Post`, but with the `PUT` verb instead.
+which is like `:HttpPost`, but with the `PUT` verb instead.